DoomRob/ThePortiffo/readme.txt

 // Index
-The index page has a article that has a blue background that has an introduction about myself and a image map you can interact to find the following 'Bananas', 'Peppers' and 'Sausage'.
+The index page has a article that has a blue background that has an introduction about myself and a image map you can interact to find the 'Salmon'.
 There is a video on the right side of the screen.

 // Map